Mohcin/TransNetV/README.md

 This code can be cited with following article https://www.sciencedirect.com/science/article/abs/pii/S1746809424006372?via%3Dihub

-Disclaimer: attached code is only the Core of transnetv architecture.
+Disclaimer: attached code is only Core of transnetv architecture.